hande-qmc/hande/documentation/manual/tutorials/semi_stoch.rst

 energy estimators have reduced from :math:`4 \times 10^{-5}` and :math:`3 \times 10^{-6}` to :math:`2 \times 10^{-5}` and :math:`8 \times 10^{-7}`,
 respectively.

-.. [review] - JSS: But simulation took much longer.
-The reduction means it is still worth it though compared to using stochastic propagation, right?
-.. [review] - NSB: I think it was actually much quicker!
-Although using a different number of processors and different machine.

 Note that if you do not specify a ``start_iteration`` value in the ``semi_stoch`` table of the input file, then the semi-stochastic adaptation will be turned